 The Equine Experience: For a long time, the term equine therapy conjured images of children with physical and developmental disabilities riding horses.
 Perhaps I read an article or saw this on the news.
 However this image came to me, it certainly stayed for a long time—which is perhaps why I was not at first thrilled at the idea of adding equine therapy to our addiction treatment curriculum.
 I just couldn’t see how playing with horses would lead to significant breakthroughs in addiction recovery.
-So I contacted a local equine therapist to do a demonstration.
+So I contacted a local equine therapist in Dallas, TX to do a demonstration.

 Then I saw.